hcarnes/hcarnes.github.io/_posts/2018-02-12-ruby_on_rails_q_and_a_app.markdown

 end
 ```

-The nested form looks simple, but there are a lot of things happening behind the scenes.
+The nested looks simple, but there is a lot happening behind the curtain.

 <a href="https://imgur.com/xip4utG"><img src="https://i.imgur.com/xip4utG.png" title="source: imgur.com" height="500" width="350" /></a>